Hafpaf/RPI-installation-and-setup/README.md

 # RPI-installation-and-setup
-SSH-Key encryption, installation and setup for Raspberry PI
+SSH-Key generation + installation and setup for Raspberry PI

 This guide was made for myself, but can of course help others.